 Recognized for Excellence

-Today, Primary Children’s Medical Center is owned by the community and managed by not-for-profit Intermountain Healthcare.
+Today, Primary Children’s Hospital is owned by the community and managed by not-for-profit Intermountain Healthcare.
 As a teaching facility, Primary Children’s is affiliated with the University of Utah School of Medicine, integrating pediatric programs, research and training for childhood illnesses and injuries.

 While many advances have been made over the years, love for children and the hospital’s policy of providing medical care regardless of a family’s ability to pay remains the same.

-- Primary Children’s Medical Center is one of about 50 free-standing, full-service pediatric hospitals in the United States.
+- Primary Children’s Hospital is one of about 50 free-standing, full-service pediatric hospitals in the United States.

 - Last year, the hospital expended $12.4 million to cover 13,587 hospital visits by needy children.
 Physicians donate their expertise for charity patients.